How to Build a Fly Rod Tube Roof Rack

 How much do rod tube racks cost at a shop

-In contrast, a reliable rod vault that holds two rods can set you back around $400, and a 4-rod setup around $700.
-Hence, a DIY solution is far more economical.
+For a reliable rod vault that holds two rods, you’re looking at spending around $400, and for a 4-rod setup, you’ll spend around $700.
+It’s pretty expensive, which makes creating your DIY solution a lot more inviting.

 Storing Out

-Thanks for reading my article.
-I hope this DIY project proves useful and helps you transport your gear to, from, and around the river without breaking the bank.
+Thanks for reading my article, I hope it does you a solid service in getting your gear to, from, and around the river, for a very affordable price.

 Save Up To 50% At Trident Fly Fishing